Death: Did you say humans play it for fun?

-- The Cardturner by Louis Sachar (of Holes fame) is about a teenager who has to help his grandfather play his bridge games (doing exactly as he says) and grows a fondness for the game over time.
+- The Cardturner by Louis Sachar (of Holes fame) is about a teenager who has to help his blind uncle play his bridge games (doing exactly as he says) and grows a fondness for the game over time.

 - How I Met Your Mother: Parodied with Lily imagining her, Marshall and Ted playing bridge in the future, saying things that make no sense.
 After her fantasy is over they ask her if she knows how to play the game, to which she admits she doesn't.

 - Sapphire and Steel: Sapphire is invited to join a game at the dinner party in Assignment 5, and gets so caught up in it that Steel fears she's been got at somehow.

 - The Adventures of Shirley Holmes had the game mentioned in "The Case of the Maestro's Ghost": The reason Molly Hardy's parents didn't show up for her piano recital (thus prompting Molly to enact her latest scheme in hopes of getting them to come) was because her mother was busy with a Bridge tournament overseas.

 - Northern Exposure: Holling and Maurice play a game of bridge against two strangers.
 As a result, a bar brawl ensues.